Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 - Northwestern's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Northwestern is 1-2 against the spread and 2-1 overall in games when it puts up more than 22.6 points.
+- Northwestern is 1-2 against the spread and 2-1 overall when the team puts up more than 22.6 points.

-- When Northwestern picks up over 377.6 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Northwestern piles up over 377.6 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Wildcats have turned the ball over 20 times this season, five more turnovers than the Fighting Illini have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.